Alasdair Liddell: Career

 He resigned, reputedly over policy differences with ministers, and subsequently acted as an advisor to health charities like the King's Fund (where he was a Senior Associate) and to health sector companies and consultancies.
-He was Senior Counsel to Bell Pottinger and was non-executive Deputy Chairman of Healthcare Locums plc, effectively taking executive responsibility in early 2011 when the company was found to have financial irregularities leading to the suspension of the company's chief executive Kate Bleasedale.
+He was senior counsel to Bell Pottinger and was non-executive deputy chairman of Healthcare Locums plc, effectively taking executive responsibility in early 2011 when the company was found to have financial irregularities leading to the suspension of the company's chief executive Kate Bleasedale.

 He was promoted by Ken Jarrold to Director of Planning.
 As Director of Planning at the Department of Health Liddell had Board level responsibility for strategy, NHS information and IT, NHS Communications, and a number of key policy areas.
 After the 1997 election he led the team supporting Ministers in laying the foundations for much of current government policy for the NHS.
-He was awarded the CBE in the Queen's Birthday Honours 1997 for services to the NHS.
+He was awarded a CBE in the 1997 Birthday Honours for services to the NHS.

 He died at age 63 of an aneurysm he suffered while visiting friends in London.